minnojs/minno-time/src/js/extensions/iat/README.md

 **Interface**

 `left`: The key for the left categories.
-Takes a single character or an array of characters. (default:e)
+Accepts a single character or an array of characters. (default:'e')

 `right`: The key for the right categories.
-Takes a single character or an array of characters. (default:i)
+Accepts a single character or an array of characters. (default:'i')

 `leftTouch`: An element to display for the left category in touch displays (default:PIP default element)

 `rightTouch`: An element to display for the right category in touch displays (default:PIP default element)

 `notouch`: Do not detect touch devices.
-Takes true/false (default:false).
-This is usefull for cases we attach a keyboard to touch devices.
+Accepts true/false (default:false).
+This is useful for cases we attach a keyboard to touch devices.

 **Timing**

-`timeout`: The duration in miliseconds before we declare a timeout. (default: 0 - no timeout)
+`timeout`: If you want to use a response deadline in the trial, this is the duration in milliseconds. (default: 0 - no timeout)

-`inter_trial_interval`: The duration after removing the target stimulus before moving to the next trial (default: 500).
+`inter_trial_interval`: The duration (in ms) between the time the IAT hides the target stimulus and before displaying the next target stimulus (default: 500).

-`post_instructions_interval`: The duration after the instructions before moving on to the first trial (default: 500).
+`post_instructions_interval`: The duration (in ms) after the instructions are hidden and before the first target stimulus is displayed (default: 500).

 **Layout**

-`simpleLayout`: Which layout interface should the player use (see "Defining categories" for details).
-Takes true for simpleLayout or false for classical (default:true).
+`simpleLayout`: Which layout interface should the player use (see "Category Layout" above for details).
+Accept true for simpleLayout or false for classic (default:true).

 `separator`: The separator object allows you to control the appearance of the category title separator.
-By default it is simply 'or'.
+By default:

 ```js
 {